 Gallery presents from April 29th to July 22 2007:

-showcase of the latest products designed by Richard Hutten.
+latest products designed by Richard Hutten.

 The Dutch designer Richard Hutten (1967, Zwollekerspel, the Netherlands) graduated at the Academy of Industrial Design in Eindhoven in 1991.
 That same year he started his own design studio, working on a variety of projects such as furniture, product, interior and exhibition design.
 He developed his 'No sign of design' and 'Table upon table' concepts.
 He is one of the most internationally successful Dutch designers; a key exponent of 'Droog Design', in which he has been involved since its inception in 1993.
 Richard Hutten has gained an indelible reputation in the international design world.
 For the Central Museum in Utrecht he has designed the restaurant, the garden furniture and the bookshop.
 His work is part of the permanent collections of, among others, Stedelijk Museum of Modern Art Amsterdam, Vitra Museum Weil am Rhein and the San Francisco Museum of Modern Art.